Siamese Natural Language Tracker: Tracking by Natural Language Descriptions with Siamese Trackers: Related Works

-In the last decade, researchers start to look into exploiting natural language understanding in vision tasks.
-These models usually consist of two components: a language model and an appearance model to learn a new feature space that is shared between both NL and appearance~\cite{johnson2016densecap,vinyals2015show}.
-Li \textit{et~al.} define two tracking by natural language specification problems~\cite{li2017tracking}.
-Feng \textit{et~al.} formalize the tracking by natural language in a tracking by detection framework with Bayesian detection formulation~\cite{feng2019tell}.
-However, in their work, an assumption that appearances and the natural language description be conditional independent given the bounding boxes is made.
-By directly measuring this joint conditional probability, we derive a fully convolutional neural network (CNN) that performs tracking by natural language description.
-Similar to that of Li \textit{et~al.}'s work~\cite{li2018high}, we formulate the tracking with natural language description problem as one-shot detection.
+In the past decade, researchers have started to look into exploiting natural language understanding in vision tasks.
+These models usually combine two components: a language model and an appearance model to learn a new feature space that is shared between both NL and appearance~\cite{johnson2016densecap,vinyals2015show}.
+More recent object detection and vision grounding models~\cite{hong2019learning,yang2019fast} jointly exploit vision and NL using Siamese networks and depth-wise convolutional neural networks between the NL representations and visual representations.

+Li \etal define two tracking by NL descriptions problems~\cite{li2017tracking}.
+Feng \etal formalize the tracking by NL in a tracking by detection framework with a Bayesian detection formulation~\cite{feng2020real}.
+In their work, however, an assumption is made that appearances and the NL description are conditionally independent given the bounding boxes.
+By directly measuring the joint conditional probability between the language network and the visual network, in this paper, we derive a fully convolutional neural network (CNN) that performs tracking by NL description.
+Following Li \etal, the NL description is defined as a declarative sentence of arbitrary length for the target.
+Similar to Li \etal's work~\cite{li2018high}, we formulate the tracking with NL description problem as one-shot detection.